preqon/neurosparks-gtec-hack/README.md

 Brain-computer interface (BCI) technology fits in here, by allowing us to decode the patient's brain activity, recorded with
-EEG or ECoG during imagined movement.
+EEG or ECoG, during imagined movement.
 If they have correctly imagined moving their limb, a VR and FES integrated system can reward the patient accordingly.